Teaching English Learners Certificate

 Email: smogge@towson.edu

-This program will enable teachers that have either recently graduated or have been in the field to learn about and implement instructional strategies to help ESOL students succeed academically.
-The program provides four courses, which also help prepare teachers for the Praxis II ESOL examination, which in Maryland can lead to ESOL certification.
-In addition, this PBC provides a lead into the Graduate Reading Program because all of the courses are already a part of the existing Graduate Reading Program.
-If students choose this route, they would leave with Reading Specialist and ESOL Certification.
-However, they could use this PBC to apply to other Master’s programs, such as our Leadership or Technology programs; or they could simply complete this PBC to gain the background knowledge needed to work with English learners and their families using the WIDA standards.
+This program prepares current and prospective teachers to learn about and implement instructional strategies to help multilingual students succeed academically.
+The program provides four courses, which also help prepare teachers for the Praxis II ESOL examination, which in Maryland can lead to an ESOL endorsement.
+Students can take the sequence of courses leading to the graduate certificate independently.
+Students in the M.Ed.
+Reading Education program and those in other graduate programs can add the Teaching English Learners Graduate Certificate Program, by taking three PBC-TELN (TELGC) courses (REED 650, REED 651 and REED 652) and one other course (M.Ed.
+Reading Education students typically take REED 665), to earn the graduate certificate.
+Students can complete the program before applying to other Master’s programs, or they could simply complete this program to gain the background knowledge needed to work with English learners and their families using the WIDA standards.

 Admission Requirements